Average Reading Time: 6 minutes and 8 seconds

-Herbs like ashwagandha and bacopa have been studied to help buffer the circadian impact of jet lag and other circadian stressors.
-In fact, science has discovered that there are herbs that help the nervous tissue repair and even regenerate new nerve cells.
-These are called brain-derived neurotrophic factors (BDNFs).
+Herbs like ashwagandha and bacopa have been studied to help buffer the circadian impact of jet-lag and other circadian stressors.
+In fact, science has discovered that there are herbs that strengthen the body’s natural ability to repair nerve tissue and regenerate new nerve cells.
+They do so by stimulating the production of brain-derived neurotrophic factors (BDNFs).

 I remember back when our parents would tell us that if we drank alcohol, it would kill brain cells and you can’t grow them back – that it was permanent damage.
 Well, now we know that this is not true.
-To date, scientists have discovered four herbs they are calling BDNFs, and three out of the four are Ayurvedic herbs… ashwagandha, bacopa, turmeric and fish oils.
+To date, scientists have discovered four herbs that boost BDNFs, and three out of the four are Ayurvedic herbs… ashwagandha, bacopa, turmeric and fish oils.

 I like to tell “the deer story,” an excerpt from a book called The Forest Unseen to highlight the importance of following the seasonal rhythms.
 To preface this story, let me explain that herbivores have evolved to have two stomachs — the first of which is called the rumen, where grasses, bark, and plant matter are digested by millions of plant-eating microbes.